mguymon/model-citizen/README.md

 ### What does this give me?

-This provides a new class [ModelFactoryBean](https://github.com/mguymon/model-citizen/blob/master/spring/src/main/java/com/tobedevoured/modelcitizen/spring/ModelFactoryBean.java) and annotation [@SpringBlueprint](https://github.com/mguymon/model-citizen/blob/master/spring/src/main/java/com/tobedevoured/modelcitizen/spring/annotation/SpringBlueprint.java), when registered with Spring, allows the `@SpringBlueprint` and models created by the ModelFactoryBean to be injected by Spring.
+This provides a new class [ModelFactoryBean](https://github.com/mguymon/model-citizen/blob/master/spring/src/main/java/com/tobedevoured/modelcitizen/spring/ModelFactoryBean.java) and annotation [@SpringBlueprint](https://github.com/mguymon/model-citizen/blob/master/spring/src/main/java/com/tobedevoured/modelcitizen/spring/annotation/SpringBlueprint.java).
+When the ModelFactoryBean is registered with Spring, it allows the `@SpringBlueprint` and models created by the ModelFactoryBean to be injected by Spring.

 #### Example ModelFactoryBean